NeBula-Autonomy/LAMP/internal/src/blam_slam/scripts/README.md

 Allows the user to load the entire pose graph, including all point clouds attached to it, from a zip file.

 `filename.zip` is the path of the zip file.
 The load_graph function will assume that a new robot is initialized, the position relative of the second robot can be modified in the parameters.yaml in Blam_slam

+## restart

+Allows the user to load the entire pose graph, including all point clouds attached to it, from `posegraph_backup.zip` in the case where LAMP fails, and one needs to restart it.

+## batch_loopclosure

+Will run a search for loopclosures through the entire posegraph.